-Another note.
-Yes, another note about the diseases going around your kids’ school.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
 Croup.
 Strep.
 Influenza.
 RSV.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the US.
-So what do you do to help ensure your family is safe?
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among children under five each year in the US.
+So how do you help ensure your family is safe?

 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-Additionally, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+In fact, the American College of Allergists report that 50% of all sicknesses are either caused or intensified by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutant sources (cleaning agents, inadequately maintained or dirty heating and cooling or humidification units, smoke, etc)
+- Pollutants (cleaning products, inadequately maintained or dirty heating and cooling or humidification units, smoke, etc)

 So all this data – what is it for?
 What do you do?
-How can you make sure you and your loved ones aren’t breathing sullied, illness-inducing air?
+How can you make sure you and your loved ones aren’t breathing contaminated, illness-inducing air?

 Luckily, we have options.

 Get Proactive On Air Filtration

 Have you ever been livid and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the refrigerator door and had your thirst immediately relieved?
 That’s because of a filter.
 Filters keep toxicity in check and avoid miserable outcomes.
 You filter your words for peace, you filter your water for health, why wouldn’t you filter your air?